 If there are many comments raising red flags, then you should stay away from that app!

 You can also try to disable ads inserted by the creator of the app.
 To this end, iOS users can go to “Settings”, “Confidential” and “Ads” in turn to limit the tracking of ads.
-Android users can go to “Google Settings” and then “Ads” to disable the “Ads Personalization” option.
+Android users can go to “Google Settings” and then “Ads” to disable the “Ads Rationalization” option.

 Unless necessary, don’t enable microphone, location, and camera access for the app.
 Check “App Permissions” in “Settings” and turn it off. wrap up!
 I don’t want to tell you, but mobile applications have a certain degree of risk.

 Therefore, it is necessary to take measures such as viewing permissions, disabling location, camera, microphone, and restricting access to contacts and gallery.
 Such measures can protect all types of sensitive data from misuse.

 Is your smartphone spying on you | Is your smartphone spying on you | Is your smartphone spying on you | Is your smartphone spying on you | Is your smartphone spying on you | Is your smartphone spying on you | Is your smartphone spying on you